In the Immutability section, when we called the

 Now let’s find out the consequences of changing the state as we’ve done here.
 Reload

-index.html in the browser and enter the following code in the browser console.
+index.html in browser and enter the following code in console.

 So far everything looks good.
 Let’s see what happens if we apply

 doubleScores again to the